svanderburg/node2nix/README.md

 The above configuration declares grunt and two grunt plugins (`jshint` and `watch`) as development dependencies.

-We can create a supplemental package specification that represents additional NPM packages that are supposed to be installed globally:
+We can create a supplemental package specification that refers to additional NPM packages that are supposed to be installed globally:

 ```json